dvtate/postfix-haskell/README.md

 A very low-level functional programming language designed to compile to WebAssembly in the browser.
 The language actually bears very little resemblance to Haskell despite the name.

 ## How to use
 The all examples can be run in an interactive shell like below.
-Note that this is unfinished and possibly out of date.
+Alternatively you can install [the more stable npm package](https://www.npmjs.com/package/postfix-haskell)).
 For better examples check out the recently edited files in the `planning/*` folder.
 Also note the standard library in `/planning/stdlib/*`.
 ```
 $ git clone https://github.com/dvtate/postfix-haskell
 $ cd postfix-haskell